gsinclair/lbt/DEVELOPMENT.md

 A recent commit introduced \lbtUnderTilde for vector formatting, and got rid of the 'accents' package.
 I'd like to do the same with arrows above.
 Lose the esvect package and implement \lbtOverArrow.

+## Small improvement: \lbtGlobalOptions{...} watch out for newlines

+The following code leads to a subtle error:

+  \lbtGlobalOpargs{
+    vector.format = bold,
+    LBTEXAMPLE.shrinkmargin = 4em
+    LBTEXAMPLE.float = true,
+    LBTEXAMPLE.position = p,
+  }

+See the missing comma on the 'shrinkmargin' line?

+What ends up happening is the dictionary looks like this:

+    KEY                        VALUE
+    vector.format              bold
+    LBTEXAMPLE.shrinkmargin    4em \n LBTEXAMPLE.float = true
+    LBTEXAMPLE.position        p

+Lucky I implemented better debugging output recently or I'd struggle to diagnose that.

+Anyway, when parsing a dictionary, there should not be a newline in the middle of a value (1).
+That should lead to a parsing error with a clear error message.

+(1) That's my immediate thought and it rings true.
+Think carefully before proceeding, though.